Pandemonium1986/tools-configuration/README.md

 ![Github license](https://img.shields.io/github/license/Pandemonium1986/ansible-playbook-test.svg?logo=github)

 Personal configuration of different IT tools.
-This repo is useless but this is my first one
+This repository is useless but this is my first one

 ## Contributing